 - 2 cups grated chocolate

 - Adjust an oven rack to the middle position and preheat the oven to 350 degrees.
-Grease the bottom and sides of two round 8-inch cake pans with baking spray and set aside.
+Spray the bottom and sides of two round 8-inch cake pans with baking spray and set aside.

-- Sift together the flour, sugar, cocoa powder, baking soda and salt into a large bowl.
-Whisk to combine and set aside.
+- In a large bowl, whisk together the flour, sugar, cocoa powder, baking soda and salt until combined.

-- In a medium bowl, whisk together the eggs until combined.
-Whisk in the sour cream and vanilla extract until blended and set aside.
+- In a medium bowl, whisk the eggs until combined.
+Add the sour cream and vanilla extract and whisk to combine.

-- In the bowl of an electric stand mixer, using the paddle attachment, mix the melted butter and oil together on low speed.
+- In the bowl of an stand mixer, with the paddle attachment attached, mix the melted butter and oil together on low speed.
 Add the cold water and mix to incorporate.
 Add the dry ingredients all at once and mix on medium-low speed for 1 minute.
 Add the egg mixture and mix until blended, about 1 minute.
 Divide the batter into the prepared cake pans.

 - Bake the cakes for 35 to 40 minutes, until a toothpick inserted in the center comes out with a few moist crumbs attached.
 Cool the cakes in their pans on a wire rack for 15 minutes.